Go back to Practical Adobe Illustrator

 1. You have either a Mac or Windows capable of running Illustrator.

 2. You already have a copy of Illustrator installed on your machine.
-It doesn’t matter which version; I use CC2018, so I’ve got the latest one.
-But most of the setups in this series of exercises will work on most versions.
+It doesn't matter which version; I have the Creative Cloud subscription, so I always have the latest version.
+However, the setups in this series of exercises will work on all versions.

 3. You have a reasonable familiarity with the program and how it works.